Lilo & Stitch (franchise): Literature

-Agent Stitch (2022–present)
+Agent Stitch (2022–2024)

 Agent Stitch is a children's book series written by American author Steve Behling and illustrated by Italian artist Arianna Rea.
 It is the first major Western-produced work in the franchise since Leroy & Stitch (2006).
-The book series takes place on an alternate timeline after the original film, with Stitch becoming a detective for the United Galactic Federation as part of the Galactic Detective Agency to investigate extraterrestrial-related mysteries happening in various Earth cities, such as Paris and New York City.
-The first book, A Study in Slime, was published on August 16, 2022, while the second book, The Trouble with Toothoids, is slated to be published on May 30, 2023.
+The book series takes place on an alternate timeline after the original film, with Stitch becoming a detective for the United Galactic Federation as part of the Galactic Detective Agency to investigate extraterrestrial-related mysteries happening in various Earth cities.
+The first book, A Study in Slime, is set in Paris and was published on August 16, 2022.
+The second book, The Trouble with Toothoids, is set in New York City and was published on May 30, 2023.
+The third and final book, The Menace at the Mall, is set in Seoul and was published on May 21, 2024.

 Video games

 Disney's Lilo & Stitch (Game Boy Advance; 2002)

 Disney's Lilo & Stitch is a 2002 side-scrolling shoot 'em up platform video game based on the original film that was developed by Digital Eclipse for the Game Boy Advance.